drakkan/sftpgo/README.md

 A full explanation of all configuration methods can be found [here](./docs/full-configuration.md).

-Please make sure to [initialize the data provider](#data-provider-initialization-and-management) before running the daemon!
+Please make sure to [initialize the data provider](#data-provider-initialization-and-management) before running the daemon.

 To start SFTPGo with the default settings, simply run: